 The aim is to implement a revenue model that reduces the City's reliance on electricity sales to sustain its operations.
-As consumers become more energy-efficient and adopt more SSEG, the electricity distribution business model needs to change to keep the City's rates account affordable, as well as financially sustainable.
-The City's electricity tariffs will also need to be constantly reviewed to be increasingly cost-reflective while remaining affordable.
+As consumers become more energy efficient and adopt more SSEG, the electricity distribution business model needs to change to keep the City's rates account affordable and financially sustainable.
+The City's electricity tariffs will also need to be constantly reviewed to be increasingly cost reflective while remaining affordable.

-In addition, the opportunities presented by new technologies and renewable energy will be explored to reduce energy poverty for the poorest households, while improving energy efficiency.
-This will include further investigations into solar geysers and demand side management, with a special emphasis on informal settlements and backyarders.
+The opportunities presented by new technologies and renewable energy will be explored to reduce energy poverty for the poorest households, while improving energy efficiency.
+This will include further investigations into solar geysers and demand-side management, with a special emphasis on informal settlements and backyarders.